 Plausibility — Science deniers and conspiracy theorists have been growing lately.
 Surprisingly, presenting factual information does little to persuade them.
 One of the underlying causes is their inability to distinguish plausible explanations (the consensus of experts is correct) from implausible explanations (multitudes of government agencies and institutions are coordinating a massive cover-up of their twisted nefarious plot).
 This skill is not specifically required in the CCSS.
 At the very least we can ask students to evaluate the plausibility of various claims to make them more aware of motivated reasoning.
 I developed a lesson for this in ThinkKeen.com

 Statistics & Probability — Probability is not intuitive to the human mind, so many debates are based on false assumptions.
-Statistics & Probability is probably one of the most practical math classes, both for critical thinking and as a job skill in demand (the internet led to a massive data explosion in many industries).
-I hope they all include Bayesian probability and base-rate neglect, since this leads to much misinformation.
-This course is usually optional, but I recommend more high schools promote it or even require it.
+Statistics & Probability is probably one of the most practical math classes, both for critical thinking and as a job skill in high demand.
+I hope all courses include Bayesian probability and base-rate neglect, since this leads to much misinformation.
+And if Statistics & Probability is not a required course, I hope it’s an extensive unit in required math courses.

 Lying with Statistics — Much misinformation is based on true-but-distorted statistics, with many tricks that make graphs misleading and take numbers out of context.
 The CCSS/NGSS does not specifically require students to detect these.
 I recommend it be taught not only in Statistics courses but also repeated in math and science classes.
 I developed lessons for this — see ThinkKeen.com